dojo-intro-to-programming/online-lessons/day3.md

 # Day Three
+## Description - Writing Algorithm Solutions
 ## Objectives - Write solutions to our first algorithms problems.
-1. Recap - 10min
+1. Recap - 20min
     - Q&A
     - Predict the output answers
 2. Why algorithms? - 5min
+3. Helpful Tidbits - 5min
+    - Modulo
+    - && || !
-3. Starting Function Writing - 10min
+4. Starting Function Writing - 10min
     1. Understand the problem
         - What are the important questions?
         - Draw it out, figure out how you would explain the problem to someone else